 Please refer to current Home Office guidance to ensure that your visa application is valid.
-Appeals can be considered on a case by case basis by writing to email@example.com and enclosing the necessary documentary evidence.
+Appeals can be considered on a case-by-case basis by writing to firstname.lastname@example.org and enclosing the necessary documentary evidence.

 Submission of evidence

-To qualify for any refund, the applicant must provide irrevocable evidence that they are no longer in the UK (we may ask for a copy of the passport page containing the exit stamp) and that their CAS or Visa has been cancelled.
+To qualify for any refund, the applicant must provide irrevocable evidence that they are no longer in the UK (we may ask for a copy of the passport page containing the exit stamp) and that their CAS or visa has been cancelled.
 All such refunds shall be made to the source of the original payment unless the necessary authorisation is provided.

 If you are unable to join us as planned you can request to defer your place to the following year.
-A deferral request will be granted on a maximum of two occasions, after this, students will have to re-apply to UWE Bristol.
+A deferral request will be granted on a maximum of two occasions.
+After this, students will have to re-apply to UWE Bristol.